A case of mistaken identity that continues to be repeated

 Edward CROUCH

-– Born 3 December 1816, died 1847
+– Born 3 December 1816 in Titchfield, died 1847.

 – Son of Commander E.T.
 Crouch, R.N.

-– Enters Navy in 1830
+– Entered the Navy in 1830.

-– Lieutenant on HMS Blonde during the First Opium War, China 1842
+– Lieutenant on HMS Blonde during the First Opium War, China 1842.

-Written by Vice-Admiral William Parker in The Nautical Magazine and Naval Chronicle (1843)
+Mentioned by Vice-Admiral William Parker in The Nautical Magazine and Naval Chronicle (1843)

 [There is a portrait of Edward Crouch that was auctioned at Bonhams in 2013.
-Alas there is no picture of the portrait.
+Alas, there is no picture of the portrait.
 If the present owner of this portrait should read this, I would love to show the portrait of Edward Crouch here for the sake of completeness.]

 Fitzjames about Edward Couch